Lake Panasoffkee, Florida: Little Miss Lake Panasoffkee case

 On February 19, 1971, two hitchhikers from Illinois discovered the partially decomposed body of an unidentified young woman between the ages of 17 and 24 years old under the northbound lane of Lake Panasoffkee's Interstate 75 overpass.
 She was found with a man's belt around her neck.
+Sumter County authorities named her "Little Miss Lake Panasoffkee" and buried her in the Oak Grove Cemetery in Wildwood.

 The sheriff's department made several attempts to identify the woman.
 In 2012, the Sumter County Sheriff's Department asked the University of South Florida's Tampa Bay Cold Case Project to reexamine the remains of "Little Miss Lake Panasoffkee".
 An isotope analysis performed by the project indicated she could have been an immigrant from Greece, possibly hailing from the town of Lavrion (located 60 miles (96 kilometers) southeast of Athens).
 The victim is believed to have moved to the United States between one and three months prior to her murder.
 The new information contradicted the Sumter County Sheriff's Department's initial assumption that the Jane Doe was either white or Native American; they had created composite sketches reflecting those ethnicities.
 Sumter County authorities determined, based on the time of her death, that she was possibly visiting the Tarpon Springs area for the celebration of Epiphany on January 6, 1971.
 In 2025, she was identified as 21-year-old Maureen Rowan.